ckeditor/ckeditor5/docs/builds/guides/migration/migration-from-ckeditor-4.md

 		<tr>
 			<td><span id="allowedContent"><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-allowedContent">allowedContent</a></span></td>
 			<td>
-				<p>Extending the list of HTML tags or attributes that CKEditor should support can be achieved by writing a plugin that (ideally) provides also means to control (insert, edit, delete) such markup.</p>
+				<p>Extending the list of HTML tags or attributes that CKEditor should support can be achieved via the {@link features/general-html-support General HTML Support feature} that allows to add markup elements not covered byt official plugins into the content.
+Such elements can be loaded, pasted or output and are visible in the editor.
+It does not, however, provide and UI for the markup.</p>
-				<p>For more information on how to create plugins check the {@link framework/guides/creating-simple-plugin Creating a simple plugin} article.
+				<p> Having a full fledged HTML support can be acheived by writing a plugin that (ideally) provides also means to control (insert, edit, delete) such markup.
+For more information on how to create plugins check the {@link framework/guides/creating-simple-plugin Creating a simple plugin} article.
 Looking at the source code of CKEditor 5 plugins may also give you a lot of inspiration.</p>
 				<p>Note that only content that is explicitly converted between the model and the view by the editor plugins will be preserved in CKEditor 5.
 Check the {@link framework/guides/deep-dive/conversion-introduction conversion tutorials} to learn how to extend the conversion rules.</p>
 			</td>
 		</tr>